Continuous Functions

 then f(x) gets closer and closer to f(c)"

-And you have to check from both directions:
+And we have to check from both directions:

-If you get different values from left and right (a "jump"), then the limit does not exist!
+If we get different values from left and right (a "jump"), then the limit does not exist!

 How to Use: